Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 What am I doing?
 Is it safe to travel right now?
 Where will my present journey take me?
 Physically?
 Mentally?
 Emotionally?

 I consciously tried to stay in the moment.
 When we got stranded for 8 hours in Denver, I didn’t spend much time fussing about the delay.
-In the past, I would get impatient and wax righteous about how much money I spent only to waste time sitting around.
+In the past, I would get impatient and wax righteous about how much money I spent, only to waste time sitting around.

-But I realized that the delay was an opportunity for learning and growth.
+Yet I realized that the delay was an opportunity for learning and growth.

 I used the time I had to travel around the city.
 Seeing it.
 Seeing people.
 Shopping at Whole Foods.
 Taking pictures.
 Just living.